Why we are engaging with Hebridean Housing Partnership Ltd (HHP)

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- update our published engagement plan in light of any material change to our planned engagement with HHP.
+- update our published engagement plan in the light of any material change to our planned engagement with HHP.

 HHP must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: